JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 ## Download Installer

-Download the lateest version of JTSDK64-Tools v3.2.0 from [Hamlib-SDK][], then search your download folder for the installer.
+Download the latest version of JTSDK64-Tools v3.2.0 from [Hamlib-SDK][], then search your download folder for the installer.

 - [Direct Download Link][]